last updated 10/21/2013

 However, the Defense Department announced in August it will extend benefits, including health insurance and base housing, only to same-sex spouses of U.S. troops and not to unmarried partners.
 Gay service members may be eligible for up to 10 days of “marriage leave” so they can travel to a state that legally recognizes same-sex marriage, under a new Pentagon policy.

-States that fully recognized same-sex marriages (as of October 2013): California, Connecticut, Delaware, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New York, Rhode Island, Vermont, Washington state, plus Washington, D.C.
+States that fully recognized same-sex marriages (at the end of 2013): California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Rhode Island, Vermont, Washington state, plus Washington, D.C.

 Impact of Federal Regulations